The Best Restaurants in Boston

 Tacos & Tequila: Loco Taqueria

 This lively South Boston restaurant always feels like a party, with a giant bar in the middle of its large room.
 The tequila and mezcal menus likely also have something to do with that.
 Those who can’t settle on one of the dozens and dozens of choices can go for one of the flights, such as the bartender’s favorites or the Tour de Mexico.
-Fun and inventive mixed drinks include the Rainbow Dragon, a mai tai made with tequila.
-Tacos range from a somewhat traditional Baja-style fried fish, with charred jalapeno, pineapple aioli, pickled cabbage and avocado, to the fun General Tso’s Taco, with sweet and spicy glaze, pineapple rice, sesame and cilantro.
+Fun and inventive mixed drinks can include the Rainbow Dragon, a mai tai made with tequila.
+Tacos can range from a somewhat traditional Baja-style fried fish, with charred jalapeno, pineapple aioli, pickled cabbage and avocado, to the fun General Tso’s Taco, with sweet and spicy glaze, pineapple rice, sesame and cilantro.
 The raw bar is outstanding, with gorgeous dishes like oyster ceviche topped with passionfruit, mango, pineapple, pomegranate, habanero and citrus.

 Deuxave has everything you could want in a French restaurant: a gorgeous setting, well-informed servers and spot-on food.
 Chef-Owner Chris Coombs opened this contemporary French restaurant in 2010 in the Back Bay to wide acclaim and it’s as good as ever.
 Start with the nine-hour French onion soup (the richness of the broth is worth the intensive prep) and dive into the spiced Long Island duck breast with huckleberry jus, sautéed bulgur and a kale salad.
 Allow your server to suggest wine pairings — they know what they’re talking about here.